helix-collective/hx-deploy-tool/README.md

  - stops the current release (if any)
  - starts the new release
  - switches the `current` symlink to point to the new release

+# hx-deploy-tool show-log

+Show the history of releases deployed via the select command.
 ```

 The tool is configured with an ADL specified json